mclevy/point_data/Basics.md

 We might use this model to describe the relationship between zinc concentrations and other variables (with measures of significance), or, we might use the model to predict zinc concentrations in unmeasured locations.
 Predictions made with this model are known as kriging predictions.

-See this [```gstat``` tutorial](http://cran.r-project.org/web/packages/gstat/vignettes/gstat.pdf), which uses this data set, and some canned functions.
+See this [```gstat``` tutorial](http://cran.r-project.org/web/packages/gstat/vignettes/gstat.pdf), which uses this data set, and some canned functions to go through this analysis.

-Another frequentist way to model the coefficients and variogram parameters is using the maximum likelihood method: define a (log) likelihood function for a variable (e.g. zinc) as a function of the model coefficients and variogram parameters; the coefficient and parameter values that maximize the likelihood function are the "maximum likelihood estimators", which should correspond relatively well with the kriging predictor coefficients and parameters.
+Another frequentist way to model the coefficients and variogram parameters is using the maximum likelihood method: define a (log) likelihood function for a variable (e.g. zinc) as a function of the model coefficients and variogram parameters; the coefficient and parameter values that maximize the likelihood function are the "maximum likelihood estimators", which should correspond relatively well with the kriging predictor coefficients and parameters, and are relevant for comparison with Bayesian methods (which make use of the likelihood function).

 ### Bayesian Heirarchical Method